 Here’s an overview of the best riding lawn mowers for sale right now.
-It’s updated to make sure the latest riding lawn mowers that are worthwile, are added to the list.
-These are the best riding lawn mowers 2020.
+It’s updated to make sure the latest riding lawn mowers that are worthwhile, are added to the list.
+These are the best riding lawn mowers 2022.

 You have decided you are getting a riding lawn mower, but what kind is the right one for you?
-Not only are there a lot of makes and models available, there are also different types that come in different sizes and styles to cater for different needs – your backyard, for smallholdings or for businesses such as resorts or hotels.
+Not only are there a lot of makes and models available, but there are also different types that come in different sizes and styles to cater to different needs – your backyard, for smallholdings, or for businesses such as resorts or hotels.
 The types of riding lawn mowers you can choose from include:

 Let’s take a closer look at each of the riding lawn mowers we’ve selected.